Argentina: Regional Integration, Development, and Social Change

 (LACB 3000 / 3 credits / 45 class hours)

-This comparative course seeks to provide the student with a general overview of the regional integration process in the MERCOSUR region.
-Students analyze the primary social, economic, and political challenges associated with the integration efforts of MERCOSUR countries and examine the role of the different institutions and social actors involved.
+This course provides students with a general overview of the integration process in the MERCOSUR region.
+Students analyze the primary social, economic, and political challenges associated with the integration efforts of MERCOSUR countries and examine the role of the different institutions and actors involved.
+This course is carried out in three different locations: Buenos Aires; Porto Alegre, Brazil; and Montevideo, Uruguay.
+All coursework is conducted in Spanish.

 (LACB 3005 / 3 credits / 45 class hours)